leighlawhon/leighlawhon.github.io/_posts/2024-02-13-prioritization.markdown

 #### MoSCoW
 MoSCoW, or Must, Should, Could, Wont (right now) is an easy to uderstand framework that can quickly sequence your feature requests. *For simplicity,* I will bucket the requests in the following ways (Note: there are mutlple ways to buckets and they often depend on company goals):
 - **Must Do:**
-  - A feature is broken and preventing usage of the app
+  - A feature is broken and preventing usage of the app.
-  - There is a deadline that is enforced by a contract or compliance
+  - There is a deadline that is enforced by a contract or compliance.
-  - The request is preventing another team from completing their work
+  - The request is preventing another team from completing their work.
 - **Should Do:**
-  - A feature is broken, but there is a good workaround
+  - A feature is broken, but there is a good workaround.
-  - A feature is missing and pushing users to a competitor
+  - A feature is missing and pushing users to a competitor.
 - **Could Do:**
-  - The exeprience can be improved, but the feature is currently working as designed
+  - The exeprience can be improved, but the feature is currently working as designed.
-  - A feature is at the MVP stage, has clear feedback, and is ready for an itteration
+  - A feature is at the MVP stage, has clear feedback, and is ready for an itteration.
 - **Wont Do (right now):**
-  - No evidence of improvement to the experience and needs to be tested
+  - No evidence of improvement to the experience and needs to be tested.

 Below is how our feature list is prioritized with **MoSCoW**:
 {% include feature_table_moscow.markdown%}

 So, you may be wondering why I ranked these the way I did.
 Below is the reasoning for my buckets:
 - **Sales:** There is a clearly defined deadline, and even if there wasn't, this feature might fall into the "Should" column.
 - **Service:** One might argue that this could go in the "Should" column, but I dropped it to the "Could" colum because of the ability to rely on a human interface, the Service team.
 Though not a great exeprience for the team, which could lead to attrition, there is little to no impact for the user.
 - **Marketing:** This one is interesting.
 It sounds good, but if you dig deeper, the ranking system is problematic.
 If you are buying a carton of milk FIFO (first in first out) works.
 However, if you are shopping for non-perishable items, there are other variables that influence your decisions.
 You will notice sites like Amazon don't just rank their products, they highlight shiping time, ratings, and savings/price (the things that would influence a decision).
 Additionally, they use media/advertising at the top of the page to promote brands.
-I put this one in "Won't" because I don't believe that simply putting our partners at the top of a list will achieve the goal of getting more sales for them and adding a ranking system to our data will be hard to manage and become quickly outdated.
+I put this one in "Won't (Right Now)" because I don't believe that simply putting our partners at the top of a list will achieve the goal of getting more sales for them and adding a ranking system to our data will be hard to manage and become quickly outdated.
 The idea needs more research.
 - **Developers:** The poor development team rarely gets love in these situations.
 As  SaaS products grow and teams evolve, technical debt accumulates.
 This can lead to slow performace for the product and slower development times and poor experiences for the developers, which could lead to attrition.

 MoSCow becomes more complicated when you start asking questions such as, "impact and/or experience for who?"
 Should a product manager only focus on exepriences for the user?
 Or should they also consider exepriences for the staff?
 Additionally, should a product manager only be concerned with getting features out, or should they also be looking at performance and business goals like promoting preferred vendor products to improve partnerships.
 To address these concerns, we'll next look at BRICE.